-Use “greener” cleaners.
+1. Use “greener” cleaners.

 Just like many of the good things we do for our bodies are good for the earth, many of the chemicals that are harmful to us are just as harmful to the environment.
 We’re looking at you toxic, chlorine-based cleaners.
 While the effects may be positive when it comes to killing harmful germs, many of the cleaners on the market aren’t good for our bodies or the earth.
 Start using green cleaners by checking the labels to make sure they’re non-toxic, bleach-free solutions.

-If you’ve already made Earth Day arrangements, there are plenty of other opportunities to try biking to work, including the entire month of May.
+If you’ve already made Earth Day arrangements, there are plenty of other opportunities to try biking to work or other destinations, including the entire month of May.
 “Bike Month” is just around the corner and many cities like Detroit have their own bike-to-work days.
 For safety’s sake, be sure to wear a helmet.
 And if you drive after dark, make sure your bike has lights or reflectors.
 Just like driving a car—always follow the rules of the road.

 Can you imagine the amount of energy the world could save if everyone turned off the power at home to go outside for just an hour a day?
 Earthhour.org did.
-Check out this they put together showing how much energy we can save if we went powerless for just one hour.
+Check out their research showing how much energy we can save if we went powerless for just one hour.
 Now imagine how great we’d all feel if we spent that hour exercising!

 There are so many other ways to improve your health and the environment at the same time—and Earth Day is a great day to get started.
 Visit your local community’s websites to see which activities can be conducive to better health.
 Our planet will thank you.
 Priority Health members can check the Wellbeing Hub to see which activities or programs are right for them based on their health plan.
 If you’re not a member, talk to your health insurance provider to see if any programs in your part of Michigan support your health and environmental goals.